Surbiton F.C.

 Surbiton Football Club was a short-lived English association football club based in the London suburb of Surbiton, founded by members of Kingston Rowing Club.
 It was a founder member of the Football Association.

 History

-The club's first recorded football match against external opposition was a 0-0 draw at home to Dingley Dell F.C. on 15 February 1862.
+The club's first recorded football match against external opposition was a 0–0 draw at home to Dingley Dell F.C. on 15 February 1862.
 As this match pre-dated the foundation of the Football Association, it was played with ten men per side to the rules set out by the Dingley Dell club, which banned the carrying of the ball, and in which goals were scored by kicking the ball under a tape.

-At the end of the 1861–62 season, the club changed its name Kingston F.C., but appears to have played only one external match under that name, a 1–0 win against Dingley Dell in November 1862, the goal being scored by A. H. Mowbray.
+At the end of the 1861–62 season, the club changed its name to Kingston F.C. and appears to have played only one external match under that name, a 1–0 win against Dingley Dell in November 1862, the goal being scored by A. H. Mowbray.